-Abram listened to Sarai, instead of to YAHWEH.
-This is often the way of human beings.
+Abram listened to Sarai, instead of to YAHWEI This is often the way of human beings.
 We listen to our partners when we should be listening to YAHWEH.

 Abram surely loves Sarai and wants to help her and please her.
 But this exact type of concern can lead us to make bad decisions.

 Hagar is a "foreigner" to Abram and Sarai, an Egyptian at that.
 These are the very ones who will place the seed of Abram in bondage for 400 years.
 Also, this sets up a pattern that is followed by others in Scripture.
 We need to be paying attention to this.

-16.3 And Sarai, wife of Abram, took Hagar herself, her female slave, the Egyptian, after Abram had lived ten years in the land of Kena'an.
-And she gave she herself to her husband, Abram, for a wife to him.
+Gen. 16:3 And Sarai, wife of Abram, took Hagar herself את, her female slave, the Mitsraite, after Abram had lived ten years in the land of Kena'an.
+And she gave she herself את to her husband Abram for a wife to him.

-16.4 And he went in to Hagar, and she became pregnant.
+Gen. 16:4 And he went in to Hagar.
+And she became pregnant.
 And she saw that she was pregnant.
 And she mocked her mistress in her eyes.

-16.5 And Sarai said to Abram,
+Gen. 16:5 And Sarai said to Abram,

-"My wrongful treatment

-be upon you!
+"My wrongful treatment be upon you!

-I myself

-gave my female slave

-into your embrace.
+I myself gave my female slave into your embrace.

-And she saw that

-she was pregnant.
+And she saw that she was pregnant.

-And I was treated wrongfully

-in her eyes.
+And I was treated wrongfully in her eyes.

-May YAHWEH judge

-between me and you."
+May YAHWEH judge between me and you."

+Sarai is laying the responsibility

+for Hagar's actions upon Abram.

-Sarai is laying the responsibility for Hagar's actions upon Abram.
-Indeed, he is responsible, as the head of the household, to see that these things are handled properly.
+for Hagar's actions upon Abram.

+Indeed, he is responsible,

+as the head of the household,

+to see that these things are handled properly.

 She asks that YAHWEH judge this matter.

-16.6 And Abram said to Sarai, "Behold!
+Gen. 16:6 And Abram said to Sarai, "Behold!
 Your female slave is in your hand.
 Do to her what is good in your eyes."

-And Sarai treated her harshly,
+And Sarai treated her harshly.

-and she ran away from her presence.
+And she ran away from her presence.

 "In your hand" means under your authority.

 "In your eyes" means from your perspective.

-16.7 And a messenger of YAHWEH came to her by a spring of water in the wilderness, by the spring on the road to Shur.
+Gen. 16:7 And a messenger of YAHWEH came to her by a spring of water in the wilderness,

+'''

+by the spring on the road to Shur.

+'''